Position Statement Human rights

 As defined by the Office of the United Nations High Commissioner for Human Rights, human rights are rights inherent to all human beings, whatever their nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 All individuals are equally entitled to human rights without discrimination.
 These rights are all interrelated, interdependent and indivisible.

-We operate in over 60 markets including many in Asia, Africa and the Middle East, giving us the opportunity to engage with a wide range of stakeholders including clients, governments, civil society and academics on human rights impacts.
+We operate in 59 markets including many in Asia, Africa and the Middle East, giving us the opportunity to engage with a wide range of stakeholders including clients, governments, civil society and academics on human rights impacts.
 We are committed to playing our part in contributing to, facilitating and leading this dialogue across our markets.

 Recognising the importance of human rights, we use the following standards to inform our approach to avoiding human rights infringements, and thus in developing our policies and procedures relating to staff, suppliers and business partners, and clients: